JohnOmernik/zetak8s/README.md

 ## Prep the nodes
 ----
-These scripts do some basic install based on the OS of the nodes.
+These scripts do some basic install based on the OS as well as installing the non-root admin user
 ### Run the prep.conf install
 -------
-Asks some questions about the setup
+Asks some questions about the setup.
+If you want this to be truly automated, you do need to create a password file in the ./conf directory.
+The default is iuser.pass put the password on the first line.

+Note: chmod 600 this file for better security.
+If you want to use a different file you can specify it's location.

 ```
 ./zeta prep
 ```